-Less than 100 per 100,000K new positive cases in Winnebago County
+Less than 100 per 100,000K new positive cases in Winnebago County are not fully vaccinated.

-If personal choice of wearing a mask becomes an option, the District will monitor metrics weekly, each Friday.
-Masks are recommended to be worn indoors by all individuals who are not fully vaccinated.
 If either of the metrics are not met, universal masking will be implemented for 20 days thus beginning the cycle over.
 Administration will give as much notice to students and parents as possible.